807502278/ComfyUI_MaskGCT/README.md

 2. streamlined node.
 3. Change **jieba.cache** from system disk to plugin folder.
 4. Update node description
+5. Update workflow, The old workflow will no longer be usable

 2024/11/06:
 1. First submission